cloudposse/terraform-aws-components/modules/eks/prometheus-scraper/README.md

 ---
 title: "Component: `eks/prometheus-scraper`"
 tags:
+  - component/eks/prometheus-scraper
-  - component
+  - layer/grafana
-  - layer/monitoring
+  - provider/aws
-  - aws
+  - provider/helm
 ---

 This component provisions the an Amazon Managed collector or scraper to connect Amazon Managed Prometheus (AMP) with an